Update

 Agencies applying for regional transportation funds use the Complete Streets Checklist to make sure that the needs of people who bike and walk are considered at the earliest stages of project development.

-This checklist should be used from the very beginning of a project.
+This online checklist should be used from the very beginning of a project.

 Complete Streets Checklist Guidance